davestewart/davestewart-content/content/blog/productivity/copy-excel-columns/index.md

 - pastes values only, so target formatting is respected
 - shows a selection preview during confirmation
 - selects the final pasted data

+Note that if there is a mismatch between the number of starting date entries between the source and target sheets, the macro will warn – and if continuing – will create duplicates in the target sheet which can be manually edited.

 ## Installation